The early warning signs are always there for a potentially abusive partner, but so easily overlooked in the early stages of a new relationship.

 Abusive incidents appear sporadic at first, and an apology usually swiftly follows, along with a promise that ‘it will never happen again’.
 The following red flags are concerning signs that you, or someone you know, might be headed into a relationship with someone who could become abusive and violent:

-- Moody – he or she becomes sulky if they don’t get their own way
+If he or she becomes sulky if they don’t get their own way can be a red flag if it becomes a pattern

-- Jealous/Guilt trip – they seem jealous, or make you feel guilty if you make plans to see friends or family.
+Your partner seem jealous, or makes you feel guilty if you make plans to see friends or family.
 Appearing jealous if they see you talking to the opposite sex.
 This is one tactic of isolating you gradually so that eventually you become totally dependent on them

-- Suspicion – asking questions about where you have been, calling you frequently whilst you are out, checking your phone, mail, purse, or handbag
+Asking questions about where you have been, calling you frequently whilst you are out, checking your phone, mail, purse, or handbag.
+This is a huge red flag that a partner has the potential to escalate abuse.

-- Anger – any sudden mood changes from being nice to explosive anger
+Any sudden mood changes from being nice to explosive anger.
+This is never acceptable in a relationship.

-- Drug/Alcohol use – any sign that your new partner uses drugs or drinks to excess, or attempts to force you to use substances
+Any sign that your new partner uses drugs or drinks to excess, or attempts to force you to use substances – especially if their behaviour becomes threatening or frightening

 These 10 signs are all about fear, power and control.
 None of the above is a sign of love, respect or caring, no matter how this person tries to explain it.
 In fact, as the relationship continues, the cycle of abuse will become more frequent and intense because the power balance shifts further to the abuser.